Thursday, November 21, 2024

 Mechanical, Civil, AeroSpace, Aeronautical

-This is going to be the CHEAPEST laptop on the list.
-However, it’s still portable, has 8GB RAM, large storage, FHD (1080p) and a very recent CPU (thus integrated graphics).
-All under 500 dollars
+This is the CHEAPEST laptop on the list.
+However, it’s still portable, has 8GB RAM, large storage, FHD (1080p), and a very recent CPU (with integrated graphics).
+All under $500.

 Performance: Core i5 13th gen (or older generations)